Scalingo/documentation/_posts/platform/internals/stacks/2000-01-01-scalingo-14-stack.md

 ---

 {% warning %}
-  Scalingo-14 support has ended on december.
+  Scalingo-14 support ended on December.
 If you're still using this stack, you [must upgrade]({% post_url platform/internals/stacks/2000-01-01-stacks %}).
 {% endwarning %}

 This article describes the Scalingo-14 stack, based on Ubuntu 14.04.
 [What is a stack?]({% post_url platform/internals/stacks/2000-01-01-stacks %}).